How to Harvest Chaga

 Note: If you'd like to learn more about harvesting chaga after reading this post, please check out Chaga: King of the Medicinal Mushrooms by David Wolfe.
 In particular, the section starting on page 63 contains some great harvesting tips.

-So, if you're feeling ambitious and wish to harvest Chaga for yourself, please read through this guide before you set off on your first hunt and then read our Chaga Preparation Guide.
-Alternatively, check out our recommended Chaga Products that you can buy online.
+So, if you're feeling ambitious and wish to harvest Chaga for yourself, read this guide before you set off on your first chaga foraging adventure!

 How To Identify Chaga